 Elbow Pain Treatment at Meiri Chiropractic in North Palm Beach

 In the acute phase, ice and rest from the causative activity are essential.
 Myofascial release techniques are effective.
 Furthermore, Chiropractic adjustments, manipulation, and mobilization to the elbow and associated areas give relief.

 A recently published study compared manipulation of the wrist with a second protocol of ultrasound, friction massage, and muscle stretching and strengthening for the management of lateral epicondylitis.
 Success was better for chiropractic manipulation of the wrist compared to the traditional physical therapy of ultrasound, massage, and muscle stretching/strengthening approach.

-Getting regular chiropractic care from a North Palm Beach elbow pain chiropractor can help relieve pain naturally from an already existing injury, or even offer injury prevention.
+Getting regular chiropractic care from a West Palm Beach elbow pain chiropractor can help relieve pain naturally from an already existing injury, or even offer injury prevention.
 Chiropractic is a holistic and natural way to not only treat existing injuries, but to keep your body in its best working condition.

 Contact Meiri Chiropractic today on the 4 causes of elbow pain a chiropractor can help with or/and other ailments.

 Thomas Bergman, David Peterson, Chiropractic Technique Principles and Procedures, 3rd edition, 2011